01 of 25

 Things to do at The Naka Island range from lazing at the exceptional Spa Naka, whose watsu water massage specialty is unparalleled) to complimentary bike loans to all manner of water sports.
 And the resort offers free speedboat shuttles to buzzy Phuket.
 This is a family-friendly resort, and young guests are offered their own activities and a game room.

-Naka Island is a Starwood property, and members of the SPG rewards program get valuable guest perks like room upgrades, complimentary wifi, and points toward a free stay.
+Naka Island is a Marriott Bonvoy (formerly Starwood) property, and members get valuable guest perks like room upgrades, complimentary wifi, and points toward a free stay.
 Enrollment is free.
 Find out more about this splendid resort on The Naka Island's site.

 06 of 25